themmyloluwaa/100DaysOfGrowth/readme.md

 - I continued battling with AWS and successfully implemented the endpoints that returns a preview url of an AWS Lambda generated gif.
 - I implemented school and event pages for the web application project I've been working on.
 I hope we can finally ship this out before the end of this month.
 - And yes, I had my first lecture for the third semester today on Quantum informatics.
 God help me!!

+### Day 89, 90

+- I practiced upgrading a kubernetes cluster.
+I also practiced init containers and troubleshooting some kubernetes issues.
+- I continued practicing Data structures and algorithms
+- I applied for a few jobs.